felipendc/vicyos-hefftor-polybar/README.md

 <pre>interval = 0.08</pre>

-Change it to your need.<br />
+Change it to your needs.<br />

 ![Demo](https://i.imgur.com/8z7bifV.jpg)

 ------

-*** The Xwindows is in the building this time!!!
+***The Xwindows is in the building this time!!!
 Here is why...***<br />

-It's very complicated when you are on a  "windows frame in HLWM" and you don't have any idea about the active windows name.<br />
+It's very complicated when you are on a "frame in HLWM" and you don't have any idea about what's the active windows name.<br />

 So, that's why it's back.
 And I like it.<br />
 ![Demo](https://i.imgur.com/XUq7Vq7.jpg)